Overview of Property Co-ownership in Singapore

 Frequently Asked Questions

 The sale and purchase of HDB flat is subject to HDB regulations.
 Sellers must meet the Minimum Occupation Period (MOP) before they can sell their flat.
-Buyers, on the other hand.
-Need to ensure that they meet HDB’s ownership eligibility requirements, which includes factors such as citizenship or permanent residency status, interest in other properties, and the type of resale flat being purchased.
+Buyers, on the other hand, need to ensure that they meet HDB’s ownership eligibility requirements, including citizenship or permanent residency status, interest in other properties, and the type of resale flat being purchased.

-While these restrictions do not apply to private property.
-Private property homeowners should also consider whether seller’s stamp duty will be imposed. sale and if it a sale between co-owners that it complies with the Residential Property Act.
+While these restrictions do not apply to private property, homeowners of such properties should also consider whether seller’s stamp duty will be imposed, and if it a sale between co-owners, it must comply with the Residential Property Act.

 The mortgage has to be settled in the process of the sale and should be taken into account in the wording of the Court Order for Sale.

-Once an assessment is done by our legal team, the first step is not to sue in court but to write a legal letter to make a proposal for the sale of the property.
+Once an assessment is done by our legal team, the first step is not to sue in court.
+Rather, it is to write a legal letter proposing the sale of the property.
 This can save money and time if both co-owners can come to a mutual agreement.
-It is at this stage we use the letter to persuade the other co-owner of the fairness of the proposal.
-This includes details of how we calculate the respective shared based on contributions by all co-owners.
+It is at this stage that we use the letter to persuade the other co-owner of the fairness of the proposal.
+This includes details of how we calculate the respective shares based on contributions by all co-owners.

 This can be said to be the start of negotiations if the co-owner responds.
-In some cases, the co-owners realise the logic of the proposal and accepts it with some changes.
+In some cases, the co-owners realise the logic of the proposal and accept it with some changes made.

 In cases where there is no response or the proposal is rejected by the other co-owner, your case can be brought to the High Court to issue a Court Order for Sale.

-Even if the lawsuit has started, there is still opportunity to reach a mutual settlement with private mediation so that the lawsuit can be resolved without a court trial.
+Even if the lawsuit has started, there is still opportunity to reach a mutual settlement through private mediation so that the lawsuit can be resolved without a court trial.